 *Acid refers to the type of organic compound these ingredients are and how they behave chemically.
 It’s not an expression of their pH level.

 Process of humification is discovered, a key component in understanding how fulvic and humic acids are made.

 Emerging research indicate the correlation between fulvic acid and benefits such as gut health, immune function and cognitive performance.

 After a 4-year process, Trace Beverages is granted two Natural Product Numbers (NPN) from Health Canada, verifying the functional benefits of fulvic and humic

 DOESN’T ALL WATER CONTAIN FULVIC AND HUMIC MINERALS?

-Tap water (which is treated) and most bottled mineral water do not contain fulvic and humic minerals, though other beneficial minerals are present.
-Bottled mineral waters that contain fulvic and humic acid go by many different names: black water, spring water with ionic minerals, mineralized spring water.
-The water is black or dark in colour – not clear like mineral spring water.
+Tap water (which is treated) and most bottled mineral water do not contain fulvic and humic minerals.
+Bottled mineral waters that contain fulvic and humic minerals go by many different names: black water, spring water with ionic minerals, mineralized spring water.
+The water is enhanced with fulvic and humic minerals and are black or dark in colour – as opposed to mineral spring water, which is clear.